The Evolution in Coma Molecular Composition of Comet C/2017 K2 (PanSTARRS) Across the H$_2$O Sublimation Zone: ALMA Imaging of an H$_2$O-Dominated Coma: Introduction

-Here we report ALMA Cycle 8 observations of comet C/2017 K2 (PanSTARRS; hereafter K2).
-K2 was already active upon its discovery at 16 au, with activity consistent with CO sublimation \citep{Meech2017a}.
-Follow-up observations confirmed CO-dominated activity at \rh{} = 6.7 au \citep{Yang2021}.
-With its large discovery distance and high intrinsic brightness, studies of K2 afforded an opportunity to reveal how the abundances, outgassing mechanisms, and spatial distributions of coma molecules evolved as it crossed sublimation zones pre-perihelion.
+Such studies of ultra-distantly active comets with perihelia in the inner solar system (\rh{} $<\sim3$ au) afford an opportunity to better understand those that remain at greater distances from the Sun and provide a bridge to place studies of distant comets into context with the larger sample of comets measured closer to the Sun.
 Observations with NASA IRTF, Keck II, and JWST cataloged its dust and volatile composition measured at near- and mid-IR wavelengths.
 IRTF and Keck provided serial pre-perihelion observations between \rh{} = 3.15 and 2.35 au, first detecting H$_2$O at \rh{} = 2.5 au and finding generally super-enriched abundances of trace volatiles \citep{Ejeta2025}.
 JWST observations at \rh{} = 2.35 au found evidence for H$_2$O sublimation from icy grains in the coma, added $^{13}$CO$_2$, $^{12}$CO$_2$, and OCS to the detected volatile inventory, and found strong evidence for the presence of polycyclic aromatic hydrocarbons (PAHs) in the coma \citep{Woodward2025}.

 Our ALMA observations monitored K2 as it approached and crossed into the H$_2$O sublimation zone from \rh{} = 4.1 au -- 2.1 au, with each epoch scheduled as \rh{} decreased by 0.5 au.
 Results are reported here from the final epoch at \rh{} = 2.1 au in an H$_2$O-dominated coma and serve as a compositional baseline for comparison against measurements at larger \rh{} when H$_2$O was not yet vigorously subliming.
 Subsequent publications will report our remaining epochs at \rh{} = 4.1 au, 3.5 au, 3.0 au, and 2.5 au, cataloging how K2's molecular composition evolved from beyond to within the H$_2$O sublimation zone, transitioning from CO-dominated to H$_2$O-dominated outgassing.